 From how artists can best maximize their chances for long-term financial health to what pitfalls to avoid when signing an industry employment contract, Thall discloses the hidden dynamics and unfortunate consequences of what really happens when a deal is prepared and contracts are signed.

 Completely revised and expanded to reflect both the economic and technological changes that the music industry has undergone over the past decade, What They’ll Never Tell You About the Music Business, Third Edition remains one of the most definitive sources for industry professionals.

 “The music business is complicated, and this book is very helpful in deciphering its pitfalls, opportunities, and challenges.” - Clive Davis, chief creative officer, Sony Music Entertainment Worldwide

 “A clear contender for the one indispensable work on the topic, this book delivers the goods.
 There is no one involved in the music business who will not learn and benefit from this ambitious work.” - The New York State Bar Association

-“An indispensable compass to guide you through the trials, traumas, and occasional triumphs you will encounter in that most unusual “life work” called the music business” - Bruce Lundvall, President and CEO of The Blue Note Label Group of EMI Records
+“An indispensable compass to guide you through the trials, traumas, and occasional triumphs you will encounter in that most unusual “life work” called the music business” - The late Bruce Lundvall, former President and CEO of The Blue Note Label Group of EMI Records

 “This book is like a map, showing how to avoid the danger zones in the music business” - Ric Ocasek, Record producer, former lead singer and songwriter, The Cars